ElDivinCodino/Anti-entropy-epidemic-protocol/README.md

 Each participant state is replicated to all other participants > ??
 $\mu_p(q)$ indica che il processo p conosce lo stato di q.

-Reconciliation: take the value with the highest version number.
+Reconciliation: take the v with the highest n number.

 Each participant has a set of *Peers* that is gossips with.
 Periodically a process gossips with its peers choosing one at random.